 Q. I am a dental hygienist with training in acupuncture.
 Am I allowed to use these techniques in the dental setting and do I need any additional indemnity?

-Just to complicate matters even further, there are some aspects of the provision of dental treatment that the document simply does not cover.
+There are some aspects of the provision of dental treatment that the General Dental Council's Scope of Practice simply does not cover.
 Acupuncture would be a good example.
-In the past the GDC have been a little cautious about its use in dentistry, presumably because they are not quite sure where it fits in.
+In the past the GDC has been a little cautious about its use in dentistry, presumably because they are not quite sure where it fits in.
 The use of holistic medicine and hypnosis would be other good examples.
 This lack of clarity from the GDC is not helpful, although they would probably argue that there does have to be a point where the scope of practice has to be at the registrant's discretion.

 The difficulty would be how you might decide to use this additional skill in the dental surgery.
-As a hygienist, if you are using acupuncture as some form of relaxation technique - that would not seem unreasonable.
+As a hygienist, using acupuncture as some form of relaxation technique would not seem unreasonable.
 If you intended using acupuncture for the treatment of TMJ dysfunction this would be quite a different matter.
 For obvious reasons this type of treatment is a long way outside the scope of practice for a hygienist.

 The use of acupuncture for a condition that was unrelated to dentistry would also be unacceptable.
 Indeed it would be necessary to ensure that a clear distinction was made between this alternative practice and the practice of dentistry.
 You could not, for example, advertise yourself as being a hygienist and in some way give additional credence to the treatment you provide from your GDC registration.
 On these occasions you would need to obtain additional indemnity from another provider.

-From Dental Protection's point of view, provided you are using acupuncture as part of dental treatment, then there is no particular difficulty in relation to your indemnity.
-This may change in the future particularly if the GDC should decide that it falls outside the scope of practice for a hygienist.
+From Dental Protection's point of view, provided you are using acupuncture as part of dental treatment, there is no particular difficulty in relation to recieving an indemnity as a benefit of dental membership.
+This may change in the future if the GDC should decide that it falls outside the scope of practice for a hygienist.

-Any DCP members finding themselves in a similar situation are invited to contact Dental Protection for advice during office hours on 0845 608 4000.
+Any DCP members finding themselves in a similar situation are invited to contact Dental Protection for advice.